notjakespencer/SkribeMobile/README.md

 - Calendar export and analytics: export mood history and XP progress; visual analytics for streaks and writing habits.
 Build & run (local)

-1. Open `MomentumMaui.sln` in Visual Studio (2022/2023) or use the CLI.
+1. Open `SkribeMaui.sln` in Visual Studio (2022/2023) or use the CLI.
 2. Select target device/emulator and Run (F5) from Visual Studio.

 CLI examples